EU calls for ban on Arctic oil and gas drilling

 By spearheading a call to keep oil and gas in the ground ahead of the UN Climate Change Conference (COP26) in November, the commission seeks to pre-empt a scramble for resources.

-Wednesday's EU document mentions Nato, the US, and Arctic states Norway, Iceland, Denmark, and Sweden as its natural partners.
+Wednesday's EU document mentions Nato, the US, and Arctic states Norway, Iceland and Canada as strategic partners.

 But Paul wrote in a policy brief earlier this year that this partnership will become a balancing act between "a multitude of conflicting goals", although he was "very much in line" with the updated strategy, he told EUobserver.